 Your heart is arguably the most important organ in your body.
 There’s no reason to leave anything to chance regarding it.
 Although Medicare will cover a lot regarding your heart, it won’t be everything to prevent out-of-pocket expenses.

 To avoid leaving your wallet vulnerable, consider getting a Medicare Supplement plan to fill in your coverage gaps.
-If you find yourself not knowing how to take this next step, you have nothing to worry about.
+If you do not know how to take this next step, you have nothing to worry about.

-All you need to do today is give us a call or fill out our easy online rate form to be connected with the best rates in your area.
+All you need to do today is give us a call or fill out our easy online rate form.
+You can see rates and connect with an insurance agent licensed in your area.